Natural Dis-tinction Un-natural Selection: Analysis

 Wilson took the rabbit costume as a possible reference to Donnie Darko (2001), in which a man in a rabbit suit predicts the end of the world.
 Watt likened it to the genetically-engineered monster rabbit that causes chaos in the animated film Wallace & Gromit: The Curse of the Were-Rabbit (2005).

 According to O'Neill, McQueen claimed that the skull design was based on the desiccated head of Mrs. Bates seen in the film Psycho (1960), although he notes that this contradicts the actual origin of the image.
 (Note: McQueen was a cinemaphile who frequently referenced his favourite films in his work.)
 O'Neill suggested that the Psycho reference indicated that McQueen was marking the collection as being of an "unnatural order", given the perverse posthumous relationship between Mrs. Bates and her son Norman Bates.
 In an essay about McQueen's use of death symbolism, Eleanor Townsend cited the skull image from the Natural Dis-tinction invitation as an example of the designer's awareness of his own mortality.

 Fashion journalist Alex Fury argued that Natural Dis-tinction was an example of McQueen expressing his vision "through the bodies of his models" in conjunction with the stripped-down set dressing.
 The clothing, with its exploration of evolution and nature, is contrasted with the backdrop of the taxidermy animals.
+Diana Villanueva Romero analysed McQueen's work from an ecofeminist perspective, identifying Natural Dis-tinction as an evolution of McQueen's longstanding tendency to present women as female-animal hybrids.
+Initially he did so for aesthetic reasons, but with Natural Dis-tinction, he began to use these transformations as social commentary.

-Researcher Lisa Skogh noted that McQueen often incorporated concepts and objects which might have appeared in a cabinet of curiosities – collections of natural and historical objects that were the precursor to modern museum.
+Researcher Lisa Skogh noted that McQueen often incorporated concepts and objects which might have appeared in a cabinet of curiosities – collections of natural and historical objects that were the precursor to the modern museum.
 She identified the taxidermy animals lining the runway as part of this tradition, likening them to "a re-created Garden of Eden".